aws-samples/aws-iot-analytics-workshop/README.md

 Build Batch Workflow
 ------------------------

-In this section we will load the public dataset in batch from S3 to IOT Analytics data store using containers.
+In this section we will load the public dataset in batch from S3 to IoT Analytics data store using containers.

 ### What you will learn: Step 2a.